malemalice/rakutak-db-checker/prompt.md

 ---

+## 🏥 Health Check Server

+### FastAPI Health Endpoint
+> Create a FastAPI endpoint that returns the current service status, last execution details, and timestamp of the last check.

+### Health Status Monitor
+> Write a function that monitors the health status of the validation service and updates the status accordingly.

+---

+## ⏰ Scheduler

+### Interval-based Execution
+> Create a scheduler that runs validations at configured intervals using APScheduler or similar.

+### Job Management
+> Write functions to add, remove, and modify scheduled validation jobs.

+---

+## 📝 Logging

+### Structured Logger
+> Create a logging configuration that writes to both console and file with rotation.

+### Log Formatter
+> Write a custom log formatter that includes timestamp, level, and context information.

+---

+## 🐳 Docker Support

+### Dockerfile
+> Create a Dockerfile that sets up the Python environment and installs dependencies.

+### Docker Compose
+> Write a docker-compose.yml file that includes the validator service and any required dependencies.

+---

 ## 🧠 Meta: Prompt Guide Generator

-> Generate a Markdown prompt library for a Python-based data validation tool with sections like: connection, row check, hashing, reporting, CLI.
+> Generate a Markdown prompt library for a Python-based data validation tool with sections like: connection, row check, hashing, reporting, CLI, health checks, and scheduling.

 ---